 When do you need a dental crown?

 A dental crown is needed when more than 60% of the tooth structure is compromised either by decay (cavity), existing filling with new decay or fracture, large filling with multiple fractures causing sensitivity or broken tooth structure.
+That’s why you should see a dentist as soon as possible after you sustain an injury to your tooth.
+Especially if it was a minor injury, you may not have to have a dental crown placed.

 How long does it take?